China's 'shadow lenders' line pockets even as bourses bomb

 "This needs to be controlled," said Jiahe Chen, chief strategist at Cinda Securities, adding that when markets were falling high leverage could create a domino effect.

-China's gray financing network involves a loose association of commercial banks, including the largest five state-owned lenders, smaller commercial banks, trust companies and an endless variety of self-styled stock matching endowment firms.
+China's grey financing network involves a loose association of commercial banks, including the largest five state-owned lenders, smaller commercial banks, trust companies and an endless variety of self-styled stock matching endowment firms.

 These finance firms, many of which were founded in the last year, often have backing from government enterprises but operate outside the remit of China's securities or banking regulators.